-Linden High School is happy to provide students with the opportunity to take classes through an approved community college as a part of the student's seven period schedule.
+Linden High School is happy to provide students with the opportunity to take classes through an approved community college as a part of the student's seven-period schedule.
 Students must be in good standing academically and have prior approval through the Career Center Director or Principal.
 Students are not permitted to take an online community college class in lieu of an offered class at Linden High School.
-Exception may be granted by the principal only when severe extenuating circumstances prevent the student from enrolling in a required course at Linden High School.
+An exception may be granted by the principal only when severe extenuating circumstances prevent the student from enrolling in a required course at Linden High School.
 Summer courses at the community college level are allowed, providing the course is pre-approved by the Career Center Director or Principal.

-For more information on how to apply to San Joaquin Delta Community go to: http://www.deltacollege.edu/dept/ar/admissions/process/index.html and follow the 5 Step Process.
+For more information on how to apply to San Joaquin Delta Community go to http://www.deltacollege.edu/dept/ar/admissions/process/index.html and follow the 5 Step Process.

-In addition, students who are still in high school must complete the College Early Start form which may be found at: http://www.deltacollege.edu/dept/ar/admissions/k12college.html This form may also be picked up in the Career Center.
+In addition, students who are still in high school must complete the College Early Start form which may be found at http://www.deltacollege.edu/dept/ar/admissions/k12college.html This form may also be picked up in the Career Center.
 This form must have a signature from a representative at Linden High School and be mailed to: San Joaquin Delta College - Admissions & Records, Holt 101, 5151 Pacific Ave., Stockton, CA 95207.
 Students may not enroll in classes until this is received at SJ Delta College each term.

 Steps to enrolling in a Community College course:

-After completing the above steps, students may go online and enroll into college courses.
+After completing the above steps, students may go online and enroll in college courses.
 For students wishing to attend San Joaquin Delta College, a Delta ID number and email account will be assigned after the application is received.
 To locate this ID number and email address, go to http://www.deltacollege.edu/ under "Current Students" and click on "online registration" then log-in using your social security number and birth date.
 Your Delta ID number and student email address will appear directly under the "welcome" information.
 It is crucial that students check their assigned Delta email account as important announcements are sent there.
 To enroll in a class, locate the name of the class and follow the prompts for adding that specific class to your schedule.
 For online courses, be sure that course is specified as being an online course.
 If a class is full, add yourself to the waiting list for the course.
 On many occasions, students are added or additional sections of the class are opened based on the demand.

 Steps to taking an online course while attending Linden HS:

 1. Start early!
 Community College courses can fill up very quickly!
-Listen for LHS bulletin announcements and visit the college web sites to be sure you know when the enrollment periods open and close.
+Listen for LHS bulletin announcements and visit the college websites to be sure you know when the enrollment periods open and close.

 2. Complete the online application as soon as possible.
 This application is good for up to two years, however, high school students must re-apply each semester.
 IMPORTANT!
-Remember the password and user ID's you create!
+Remember the password and user IDs you create!
 These are key items for future college application success!